irc-adlen/Data-Mining-et-Machine-Learning/en/Project/report.md

 ## 1. Introduction

-- **Project Goal**: Briefly describe the main objective of your project, which is to recommend images based on user preferences.
-- **Scope**: Mention the key tasks involved, such as data collection, annotation, analysis, visualization, recommendation system development, testing, and reporting.
+## 1. Introduction

+### Project Goal

+The primary objective of this project is to develop an image recommendation system that suggests images based on user preferences.
+By leveraging data collection, annotation, analysis, and visualization techniques, we aim to create a personalized user experience that accurately reflects individual tastes and interests.

+### Scope

+The project encompasses several key tasks:

+- **Data Collection**: Gathering a diverse set of open-licensed images and their associated metadata.
+- **Labeling and Annotation**: Enhancing the dataset with meaningful labels and annotations to facilitate analysis and recommendation.
+- **Data Analysis**: Understanding user preferences by examining selected images and their metadata.
+- **Data Visualization**: Creating visual representations of the dataset and user preferences to gain insights and identify trends.
+- **Recommendation System Development**: Building and evaluating a recommendation system using machine learning models.
+- **Testing**: Conducting functional and user tests to ensure the system's performance and reliability.
+- **Reporting**: Documenting the project's findings, challenges, and future improvements in a comprehensive report.

 ## 2. Data Collection